samman4/final-project/README.md

 ## Addressing Spatial Autocorrelation with Geographically Weighted Regression (GWR)
-Given the Moran's I test results indicating significant spatial autocorrelation in the residuals, the next logical step is to address this by applying Geographically Weighted Regression (GWR).
+Given that Moran's I test results indicate significant spatial autocorrelation in the residuals, the next logical step is to address this by applying geographically weighted regression (GWR).
 This technique allows the regression coefficients to vary spatially, capturing localized relationships between temperature and fire density.

 ```{r}
 # Create a dataset for regression